syncfusion-content/blazor-docs/blazor/gantt-chart/resource-view.md

 ## Limitations

-* No support for multiple resource in single task Resource view Gantt Chart.
+* The resource view in the Gantt Chart does not support assigning multiple resources to a single task.
-* No support for resource records editing in Resource view Gantt Chart.
+* Editing of resource records is not supported in the resource view of the Gantt Chart.

 Gantt Chart Resource view